AVoss84/invoice-agent-app/README.md

 - **Creates a summary** of all expenses
 - **Generates the final XLS file** in the required format for reimbursement

-For all generative tasks we use *Google's Gemini 2.5 Flash*.

 ## Project structure